YA26/LDACovid19Vaccine/README.md

 ## Labeling the topics
-After reading the **top 20** most representative documents(comments) for each topic:
+After reading the **top 20** most representative documents(comments) of each topic:

 ### Topic 0 (1% of all comments): New World Order, US Election and Bill Gates
 The most salient word is **« Trump »** followed by **« Pfizer »**, **« Bill »** and **« gate »**.
-This topic is characterized by :
+This topic is characterized by:
--	People saying post american election time will be the beginning of a new world order because Biden won.
+-	People saying post american elections time will be the beginning of a new world order because Biden won.
 -	The pandemic was planned by Bill Gates with Event 201
 -	People affirming that Big pharma is not to be trusted since Pfizer claimed a 90% vaccine effectiveness but sold 60% of their stock afterwards